MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 If the application displays a dialog box to allow the user to cancel the print operation, it must call `AbortDoc` before destroying the dialog box.

-If Print Manager was used to start the print job, calling `AbortDoc` erases the entire spool job — the printer receives nothing.
-If Print Manager was not used to start the print job, the data may have been sent to the printer before `AbortDoc` was called.
+If Print Manager was used to start the print job, calling `AbortDoc` erases the entire spool job—the printer receives nothing.
+If Print Manager wasn't used to start the print job, the data may have been sent to the printer before `AbortDoc` was called.
 In this case, the printer driver would have reset the printer (when possible) and closed the print job.

 ### Example